-This is yet another installment in my series of Starbucks menu guides.
+This is yet another installment of my Starbucks menu guides.
 As a certified barista, my favorite part of my job is helping customers gain a better understanding of the menu.
-Previously, I talked about Blended Coffee Frappuccinos.
-In this part of the guide, I'd like to address the other half of the Frappuccino section - the blended cremes.
+In another article, I talked about Blended Coffee Frappuccinos.
+In this article, I'd like to address the other half of the Frappuccino section: the blended cremes.

 Put into the most simple of terms, the Blended Creme Frappuccino is the version of Starbucks' iced blended drink that doesn't contain any coffee.
 As such, a large number of these beverages are decaf by default.
 However, there are a few exceptions to the rule.
 First, let's take a look at the recipe.

-If you want a more in-depth look at how Frappuccinos are made and what types ARE available in a true light version, please check out the previous installment in my guide.
+If you want a more in-depth look at how Frappuccinos are made and what types ARE available in a true light version, please check out my previous article.